idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialoguePlaceTypeDwarvenRuinIdle.md

 - My hapless cousins prowling these halls...heartbreaking.
 - These automatons are in remarkable good shape, given their age.
 - I wonder if the Dwemer can see what happened to their cities?
+- The dwemer were always strange to us Altmer, their technologie was so different.